richardmleggett/MMParse/README.md

 MMParse parses MetaMaps output files.
 It was originally written for analysis of nanopore adaptive sampling data.

+A Java JAR file can be found in the target directory.

 ## To analyse enriched yield

 Inputs are two .reads2Taxon files, one for the enriched channels, one for control channels.